UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A harmless chemical is added to odorless natural gas to create a distinct rotten egg or skunk smell that alerts you to a potential leak.

-Most people describe the scent as a sulfurous, rotting stench, which naturally leads to frantic searches about what does a gas leak smell like.
 Natural gas itself is completely colorless and odorless as it travels through underground pipes.
-Because an undetectable leak would be incredibly dangerous, utility companies inject a harmless chemical compound called mercaptan into the supply before it reaches your neighborhood.
+Because an undetectable leak would be incredibly dangerous, utility companies inject a harmless chemical compound called mercaptan into the supply.
+This crucial additive acts as an unmistakable warning system.
+If you notice a prominent rotten egg smell in house, you are smelling the mercaptan doing its job.

 Infographic illustrating common gas leak warning signs, including physical symptoms, orange flames, hissing, and dead grass.